Abigail Austen

-Abigail "Abi" Austen, (born 8 December 1964) is a Northern Irish-born Scottish journalist and former British Army officer.
+Abigail Austen (born 8 December 1964) is a Northern Irish-born Scottish journalist and former British Army officer.
 She is the first officer in the British Army to begin gender reassignment while in the Army.

 Early life, education and early career

 Austen was born in Belfast and grew up in Stonehaven, 15 mi south of Aberdeen, in the North East of Scotland.
 Educated at Robert Gordon's College, Aberdeen, she had a generally unhappy and dislocated childhood, including a spell at boarding school, where she was abused.
 She was an outwardly popular and charismatic child but after suffering years of sexual abuse made worse by her gender dysphoria, she decided to join the British Army to camouflage her real personality.

 In 1982, Austen joined the Royal Irish Rangers as an officer, serving in Northern Ireland and Germany.
-In 1986, after her four-year commission was over, she left the army and retrained as a video journalist and cameraman, before taking a position at Scottish Television in Glasgow.
-Her military background saw her dispatched to war zones covering the Gulf War 1, the civil wars in both Angola and Afghanistan, and the conflict in Bosnia, as well as service with the United Nations.
-She then began working as both a director and series producer for Scottish and Anglia Television.
+In 1984, eighteen months after joining up, she left the army and retrained as a video journalist and cameraman, before taking a position as a cameraman at Scottish Television in Glasgow that same year.
+Her military background saw her dispatched as a war correspondent to Gulf War 1, the civil wars in both Angola and Afghanistan, and the conflict in Bosnia, along with service with the United Nations.
+She then began working as both a director and series producer for both Scottish Television and Anglia Television.
 In 1997, she was promoted to editor-in-chief of L!VE TV, the television division of the Mirror Group.
-After management changes at the Mirror Group, she took up a senior management position at ITV/Granada TV.
+After management changes at the Mirror Group, she took up a senior management position at ITV's Granada Television.
 She has been nominated three times by the British Academy of Film and Television Arts.

 Army career

 Rejoining the British Army

 In 1995, Austen rejoined the Army as a reservist.
 As an over-age candidate, she first joined the Territorial Army, as a reservist and then the Regular Army as a regular reservist.
-She joined the Parachute Regiment in 2002, having already passed the stringent selection process at age 35, and went on to attend All Arms Commando Course and Special Forces selection with 22 SAS, becoming a combat survival and a physical training instructor.
+She joined the Parachute Regiment in 2002, having already passed the selection process at age 35, and went on to attend All Arms Commando Course and Special Forces selection with 22 SAS, becoming a combat survival and a physical training instructor.
 She served with the Cheshire Regiment and The Highlanders in a variety of command appointments, as well as a number of staff appointments both in the UK and overseas, with a speciality in Information and Psychological Operations.
 In 2003, she commanded a company from The Parachute Regiment on operations in Iraq.
-She deployed on operations in Bosnia, Northern Ireland, the War in Afghanistan and the Iraq War She returned to the United Kingdom in 2006 and spent a period recovering from two continuous years of operations before taking a position back in Afghanistan with NATO Forces, advising on specialist counter-narcotics operations, from where she was medevacked back to the UK with a serious infection following an IED incident.
+She deployed on operations in Bosnia, Northern Ireland, the War in Afghanistan and the Iraq War.
+She returned to the United Kingdom in 2006 and spent a period recovering from two continuous years of operations before taking a position back in Afghanistan with NATO Forces, advising on specialist counter-narcotics operations, from where she was medevacked back to the UK with a serious infection following an IED incident.